TrinHalfhand/BowlingScoreTracker/Readme.txt

 /******************************
  		Summary
 ******************************/
 This is a bowl score tracking API designed to keep tabs on each stage of 10 frame game.
 This can be 1 to 2 rolls per frame with a special exception of a potential 3rd roll in 10th frame.
-This will be an API and return very generic responses with standard API error messages from the 200 (success) and 400 (exception) groups.
-Body of the message if a data request will contain json with all of the model data needed contained in it's contents.

-Bowling Terminology
-Spare: A spare is when the player knocks down all 10 pins in two tries.
-Strike: A strike is when the player knocks down all 10 pins on his first try.
-Turkey: Three strikes in a row

-In review:
-?
-Should this application track multiple players?
-Future.
-?
-Should it track the person's name for the display output?
-Future.
-?
-Will this be session based or need to cache?
-Currently it is while the api is active.
+Upon a successful call to the functions either a message or json response will be returned.
+This will maintain the game for the session it is called within allowing for an future interfaceto expand the options to another layer and track multiple people's games.

 /****************************
  		Functions
 ****************************/
-Start(): POST only
+Start(): POST
 - Success returns a 201 Created

-In review:
-?
-Should this erase the scores tracked up to this point?
-Currently does.
-?
-Should include a validation to insure it does not erase mid game?
-Currently it does.
-		If yes what error code would be ideal?
-Currently it uses a 409 Conflict
+- If a game is already in session a 409 Conflict will return
+- When a game is not started or has completed (all 10 frames have played) a new game can begin.

-Roll(numberRolled): POST only
+Roll(roll): POST
-- Current design will take one number for each time called
+- Posts one roll each time called placing it into a frame and calculating the current score.
-- Success returns a 202 Accepted + status (last of the game?)
+- Success returns a 202 Accepted
 - Failed validation returns a 400 Bad Request
+- Validates:
+	> roll between 0 and 10
-         (roll > 10, roll < 0 or total of first two rolls > 10)
+	> total of first two rolls in the frame is between 0 and 10

-In review:
-?
-Should this take more numbers then one per call?
+	> game is active

-ScoreByFrame(): GET only
+ScoreByFrame(): GET
 - Returns a collection of frames
+- Success returns a JSON response
+- Failed returns a 400 Bad Request
-- Model will have:
+- Response will contain:
+	> Frames
-	1) Rolls in an array of one to three rolls that occurred during the frame
+		> Rolls: group of one to three rolls
-	2) Total = scoring up to this frame
+		> ScoreTotal: score up to this frame
-	3) FrameNumber indicating what frame it's on
-	4) BonusType = if the frame has a spare or strike in it which effects scoring.

-In review:
-?
-Data Structure format; do you prefer something generic to allow other languages to use this function, is there a specific format you had in mind?
-?
-Would we ever want to know the score of a different frame?
-Another Player?
-?
-Should there be a special mention when a person has three strikes in the 10th frame (Turkey)?
+		> FrameNumber: bowling frame number
+		> BonusType: None (blank), Strike, or Spare

-TotalScore(): GET only
+TotalScore(): GET
 - Returns the final current frame score or complete game score

-In review:
-?
-Do I need to include an identity of who's total score ?
-Should this just return the total score?
-?
-Should there be a special mention when a person have scored a perfect game (300)?

-Other options
-In review:
-?
-Will there be a need to update a frame roll(s)?
+- Success returns a JSON response
+- Failed returns a 400 Bad Request
+- Response will contain:
+	> TotalScore: Final frame score up to this point

+/******************************
+	Future Options
+******************************/
+- Update a frame roll or rolls
-?
-Clear a frame but not the whole game?
+- Clear a frame but not the whole game
+- Reset the entire game
+- Added levels to track:
+    > Each person's game
+	> Alley number
+	> Bowling team
+	> Handycap
+	> Special Rolls (turkey, perfect game)

 /****************************
  	Scoring